 Now we get to the next phase.

 Like most of the wireless industry, Crown Castle plays hardball.
-They (or their former entities) have sued numerous California cities including Calabasas, San Francisco, Irvine, Davis, Newport Beach, and Huntington Beach among others.
+They (or their former entities NextG and Newpath) have sued numerous California cities including Calabasas, San Francisco, Irvine, Davis, Newport Beach, and Huntington Beach among others.
 They’ve lost most of these lawsuits but this doesn’t seem to hinder them.
 The latest loss was particularly devastating however, as they were co-plaintiffs in the terribly damaging T-Mobile et al vs. San Francisco.
 It was a huge overreach, as it strengthened municipal rights in California case law and it threatens Crown Castle’s very business model in our state.

-Despite this, they soldier on as they understand the punishment is the process, lawsuits are just part of the modus operandi.
+Despite this, they soldier on as they understand the punishment is the process, lawsuits are just part of the plan.
 Yes a municipality may win in the long-run, but does a city really want to deal with a lawsuit potentially stretching over years?
 Isn’t it easier for cities just to give them what they want?
 It’s not an issue for Crown Castle as litigation appears to be baked into their business plan.
 Don’t believe us?
 The “applicant” for the twenty-six proposed Rancho Palos Verdes cell towers is a contract attorney, who isn’t even a Crown Castle employee.
-Most of the applications were also accompanied by a vaguely threatening letter from another contract attorney, well-known in the industry.
+Most of the applications were also accompanied by a vaguely intimidating letter from another contract attorney, well-known in the industry.

 So we have a supposedly cutting-edge wireless infrastructure technology company that for some strange reason is dominated by lawyers.
 Are Google or Apple run by lawyers?
 No?
 Funny that.
 In a really strange twist, Crown Castle’s lawyers don’t seem to know the law very well if their string of lost lawsuits is any indicator.
 It starts to make sense once one realizes that winning the lawsuit is nice, but it’s not necessarily required.
 For cities that don’t play ball, the punishment is the process.
 It’s a threat to hang over their heads.